hericles-koelher/simple_calculator/README.md

 This project is under the license [MIT](./LICENSE).

-Made with love by Hericles Koelher 👋🏽 [Get in Touch!](https://www.linkedin.com/in/hericles-bruno-quaresma-koelher-9a2021209)
+Made with love by Hericles Koelher